raid-guild/handbook/docs/ship.md

 While we can not force you to send 10% spoils back to the War Chest Raid Guild will remember your actions until you make amends with the DAO.
 If you do not have a compelling reason for refusing to pay 10% to the DAO, you stand to be stripped of your Raid Guild Membership.

 Next, be sure to archive your Raid Channel by sending it to Valhalla.
-Any guild member can send a raid channel to Valhalla (archive) by using the `/to-valhalla` command <span class='channels'>#🎮-command-center</span> channel.
+Any guild member can send a raid channel to Valhalla (archive) by using the `/to-valhalla` command in the <span class='channels'>#🎮-command-center</span> channel.